rlipsc/polymorph/README.md

       value: int
 ```

-You can invoke `registerComponents` multiple times before actually constructing the ECS, for example to split component definitions over separate modules.
+You can use `registerComponents` multiple times before actually constructing the ECS, for example to split component definitions over separate modules.

 Each `registerComponents` may have separate options.